Pyenb/fail2telegram/README.md

 # fail2telegram

-fail2telegram is a simple service for the [fail2ban](https://github.com/fail2ban/fail2ban) project that can send telegram notifications whenever an IP gets banned/unbanned and execute commands, that you send to your telegram bot.
+fail2telegram is a simple service for the [fail2ban](https://github.com/fail2ban/fail2ban) project that can send telegram notifications whenever an IP gets banned/unbanned.

 Easy to install and easy to use.

+###### Project will soon support sending commands to the server and receiving the response as a message.

 ## Prerequisites